TuragaLab/DECODE/docs/source/tutorial.rst

 Export of data and import in SMAP for visualization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-DECODE has basic rendering functions but for detailed visualization and analysis you should export your data and load it into SMAP.
+DECODE has basic rendering functions but for detailed visualization and analysis you should export your data and load it into SMAP or another SMLM visualization software of your choice.

+For loading the data in SMAP, you can export your emitter set as h5 file at the end of the fitting notebook.
+For easier input in other software we recommend exporting as csv.
+Under the *File* tab in SMAP, change the *auto loader* to *Import DECODE .csv/.h5* and **Load** the exported data.
+For detailed instructions on post-processing (grouping, filtering, drift correction,...) please consult the `SMAP Documentation <https://www.embl.de/download/ries/Documentation/>`__, more specifically from point 5 onwards in the `Getting Started Guide <https://www.embl.de/download/ries/Documentation/Getting_Started.pdf#page=4>`__ and from point 6 on in the `SMAP User Guide <https://www.embl.de/download/ries/Documentation/SMAP_UserGuide.pdf#page=11>`__.

 Video Tutorial
 --------------